nidhayshukla45/market-basket-analysis/README.md

 # 🛒 Retail Market Basket Analysis

-Discover what products customers often buy together using the Apriori algorithm — perfect for retailers looking to boost sales and improve marketing strategies!
+Want to see which grocery items customers often buy together?
+This project uses the Apriori algorithm to uncover those shopping patterns — super useful for retailers to boost sales and plan smarter marketing!

----

 ## 📌 What This Project Does

-🔍 Cleans and processes transaction data from grocery shopping
+🧹 Cleans and preps grocery transaction data

-🧠 Uses Apriori algorithm to find frequent itemsets with at least 5% support
+🔎 Finds product sets frequently bought together (with at least 5% support)

-📊 Generates strong association rules (confidence > 60%, lift > 1.2)
+📏 Generates strong association rules (confidence > 60%, lift > 1.2)

-💬 Prints plain-language interpretations of the top rules
+💬 Explains the top rules in simple, easy-to-understand language

-💾 Saves the filtered rules to a CSV file for easy sharing
+💾 Saves the best rules to a CSV file for quick reference

-📈 Visualizes the top 10 most popular items with a bar chart
+📊 Shows a bar chart of the 10 most popular grocery items

----

 ## 🛠️ Tech Stack